SamparkBhol/TaskBlitz/README.md

 4. Secure Record Keeping: Leverage blockchain technology to maintain a transparent and secure log of all task-related activities, ensuring data integrity and trust.

 # 🚀 Contribution
 I welcome contributions to this project!
 If you have suggestions, issues, or would like to submit a pull request, feel free to do so.
-Your feedback and contributions are greatly appreciated!
+Your feedback and contributions are greatly appreciated as it's a simple project your feedback will be well appreciated!